Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Introduction

-\partitle{Our contributions} First, we focus on the synergy between the DP random perturbations and the gradient approximation error of Zeroth-order estimation to the true gradient, across different training stages.
-Specifically, we propose to dynamically adjust the ZO scale parameter that controls the gradient approximation error and divide the DP LLM finetuning into stages.
-In earlier stages, the gradient approximation error is controlled to be smaller, and together with a larger learning rate, it allows the LLM finetuning to more quickly approach the optimum.
-In the later stages, we need to deliberately increase the gradient approximation error, together with a decreased learning rate, offering a stabilization effect on the finetuning trajectory.
-Our theoretical analysis demonstrates that this stagewise DP Zeroth-order finetuning strategy provides an improved convergence rate.
+\partitle{Our contributions} First, we focus on the synergy between the DP random perturbations and the gradient approximation error of zeroth-order estimation to the true gradient, across different training stages.
+Specifically, we propose to dynamically adjust the ZO scale parameter that controls the gradient approximation error and divide the DP LLM fine-tuning into stages.
+We propose DP-ZOSO, the first stagewise algorithm for DP-ZO fine-tuning to our best knowledge.
+In earlier stages, the gradient approximation error is controlled to be smaller, and together with a larger learning rate, it allows the LLM fine-tuning to approach the optimum more quickly.
+In the later stages, we need to deliberately increase the gradient approximation error, together with a decreased learning rate, offering a stabilization effect on the fine-tuning trajectory.
+Our theoretical analysis demonstrates that this stagewise DP-ZO fine-tuning strategy provides an improved convergence rate.

-Second, we explore the proposed stagewise DP Zeroth-order method in conjunction with reduced trainable parameters.
+Second, we are the first to propose stagewise DP zeroth-order method in conjunction with reduced trainable parameters (DP-ZOPO).
 Unlike existing works in DP-SGD, which introduce additional trainable modules to modify the LLM structure, or the LoRA-based method, which still entails a certain number of variables, we propose to initially identify key parameters within the given LLM.
 Subsequently, we treat these identified parameters as trainable while freezing the remainder.
 To identify the key parameters, we repurpose a data-free pruning method, which does not necessitate public data or incur additional privacy costs during the pruning stage.
-This advanced DP stagewise Zeroth-order method with pruning also comes with theoretical analysis.
+In conjunction with the stagewise fine-tuning process, we also propose several dynamic pruning strategies and point out the superior strategy, it is proved that implementing pruning can enhance optimization both theoretically and empirically.